5T33Z0/OC-Little-Translated/12_MMIO_Whitelist/README.md

 - Back in macOS, check the newly created bootlog:</br>
 	`MMIO devirt 0xF80F8000 (0x1 pages, 0x8000000000000001) skip 1`</br>
 	`MMIO devirt 0xFED1C000 (0x4 pages, 0x8000000000000001) skip 1`
-- As you can see, these 2 MMIO regions are now skipped which means, that they are now available to the UEFI again.
+- As you can see, these 2 MMIO regions are now skipped (`skip 1`) which means, that the memory used for these regions is now available to the UEFI again.

 ### 5. Finishing touches
 Once you are done with creating the MMIO Whitelist and testing, do the following: